 If an online store asks for your age, that’s a good sign.
 Any compliant and responsible seller of THCA products is required to verify that their customers are 21 years of age or older.
 This process is usually quick and straightforward.
 It might be a simple pop-up asking for your date of birth when you first enter the site, or it could be a more formal verification step integrated into the checkout process.
 While it may seem like an extra click, it shows that the company is following the law and is committed to keeping its products out of the hands of minors.

-Check the Return Policy Before You Buy
+Always Check the Return Policy Before You Buy

 Before you click that final purchase button, locate and read the company’s return policy.
 This is your safety net in case something isn’t right with your order.
 A clear policy will outline the conditions for a return, such as whether they accept returns on opened products and the timeframe you have to initiate one.
 A company with a fair and straightforward return policy shows they stand behind their products and care about customer satisfaction.
 If you can’t find a return policy anywhere on the site, you might want to think twice before buying.